Nooch98/Portable-VCS/README.md

 ![Status](https://img.shields.io/badge/status-experimental-orange)
 ![License](https://img.shields.io/badge/license-MIT-green)

-Portable encrypted offline snapshot versioning with multi-track workflow for disconnected development environments.
+Portable encrypted offline snapshot versioning with secure multi-track workflows for disconnected development environments.

-**Portable VCS** is an experimental offline-first encrypted snapshot versioning tool designed as a secure local companion to Git — not a replacement.
+**Portable VCS** is an experimental offline-first encrypted snapshot versioning system built for secure portable development workflows.

-It allows you to create encrypted project snapshots on removable drives (USB, external SSD, HDD), restore them later without internet access, and safely publish offline work back into Git repositories when connectivity returns.
+It is designed as a standalone encrypted snapshot VCS that interoperates with Git when needed — while focusing on portability, encryption, simplified track workflows, and offline resilience.

+Portable VCS is not trying to replace Git’s collaborative branching model.
+Instead, it solves a different problem:

+> secure encrypted portable version history for offline and disconnected environments.

 ---